How to use Sudo on Debian

 User management with Sudo rights

-Sudo rights management is crucial for the security and functionality of your Debian system.
+Sudo privilege management is important for the security of your Debian system.
 There are two main methods to grant sudo rights to a user:

 sudo usermod -aG sudo Username

-For more specific authorizations, you can edit the Sudoers file:
+For more specific authorizations, edit the sudoers file:

 sudo visudo